armin-reichert/pacman-javafx/README.md

 ### Running the application (including all games) using Gradle

-- All-game-variants app: `./gradlew pacman-ui-3d-app-allgames:run`
+- All-game-variants app: `./gradlew pacman-app-allgames:run`
-- Map Editor: `./gradlew pacman-mapeditor-app:run`
+- Map Editor: `./gradlew pacman-app-mapeditor:run`

 ## How to use the application